awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug where the `aurora_replica_status` function showed truncated server identifiers\.

-1. Fixed a bug in Aurora PostgreSQL Serverless where connections being migrated during a scale event would disconnect with the message: "ERROR: could not open relation with OID \.\.\.\.
+1. Fixed a bug in Aurora PostgreSQL Serverless where connections being migrated during a scale event disconnected with the message: "ERROR: could not open relation with OID \.\.\.\.

 1. Fixed a small memory leak in a b\-tree index that could lead to an out of memory condition\.